precice/python-bindings/docs/MigrationGuide.md

 interface = precice.Interface(solverName, processRank, processSize)
 interface.configure(configFileName)
 ```
-The calls have now been combined to:
+The calls have now been combined to one call:
 ```
 interface = precice.Interface(solverName, configFileName, processRank, processSize)
 ```

-## 2. Array updation is done by returning the appropriate array rather than implicit updating of function argument
+### 3. Array updation is done by returning the updated array

 In the old adapter the array of values which was generated or updated by a API function was passed as a function argument.
 This is now changed and the API function returns the appropriate which is intended to be computed or updated.